Skip to Main Content

 The Evolution of the "Lawn of Asheboro, N.C."

 Library Director Ross Holt traces the history and genealogy of the Jonathan Worth farm in the middle of old Asheboro, which is soon to become the David And Pauline Jarrell Center City Garden.
+Find the presentation script, with citations, here.

 Katie Snuggs and the Civil Rights Era in Asheboro